amakunin/badass_smk/README.md

 ## Examples

-All commands should be executed from top level directory of the project:
+All commands should be executed from top level directory of the project with snakemake in environment
 ```
 cd /lustre/scratch116/tol/teams/lawniczak/data/badass
+conda activate smk
 ```

+### Contig adjustments

 Purge dups with changed thresholds, purging within contigs, and subsequent QC (BUSCO, Merqury, KAT)